agata-sm/6257_shRNAscreen/training-3iii2023.md

 * metadata files describing samples `metadata.txt` and comparisons `comparisons.txt` (examples can be found at `misc/metadata`)

-* read summarisation statistics at `PROJ_PREFIX/results/read_stats`
+* read summarisation statistics at `PROJ_PREFIX/results/read_logs/log_stats.txt`

-Login to Rackham first and inspect whether the pipeline run has finished.

 :office: :globe_with_meridians:
 This part is run on a remote server, i.e. Rackham.

 Login to Rackham first and inspect whether the pipeline run has finished.

-:office:

-:globe_with_meridians:
+Copy the required directories using the method of choice.

+:computer:
+This part is run on a local computer.